-The Savvy Investor Infrastructure Investment topic section contains articles and white paper research from the world’s leading researchers and asset managers in the infrastructure marketplace.
+The Savvy Investor Infrastructure Investment section offers members the latest white paper research, commentary and thought leadership articles from the world’s leading researchers and asset managers in the infrastructure marketplace.

-- Utilities e.g. water, electricity (including renewables), natural gas and waste management
+- Utilities – e.g., water, electricity (inc. renewables), natural gas, waste management

-- Energy e.g. oil and gas pipelines, terminals and storage
+- Energy – e.g., oil, gas, pipelines, terminals, and storage

-- Transportation e.g. toll roads and bridges, rail, seaports and airports
+- Transportation – e.g., toll roads, bridges, rail, seaports, airports

-- Communication e.g. mobile towers (5G), data centres, fibre optic and satellites
+- Communication – e.g., mobile towers (G network), data centres, fibre optic, satellites

 Infrastructure investments are long-term assets that are large-scale, physically durable and play a crucial role in the functioning of an economy.
 They typically have an investment time horizon in excess of 5 or 10 years.
 Due to their long-term return profile, they are widely utilised by pension fund managers who require exposure to steady inflation-linked income streams which are not overly sensitive to the economic cycle and which have defensive and low volatility characteristics.